rebcabin/masr/specs.md

-The main use-case for specifications is checking instances against specs: "does this instance hash-map meet the general specification for hash-maps of this type?"
-For example, "does `(Integer 4 [])`, syntax sugar for a hash-map instance, meet the general specification of an ASR `ttype`, which describes an infinite class of hash-map instances?"
+The main use-case for specifications is checking entity hash-maps against specs: "does this entity hash-map meet the general specification for entity hash-maps of this type?"
+For example, "does `(Integer 4 [])`, syntax sugar for an entity hash-map, meet the general specification of an ASR `ttype`, which describes a whole class of entity hash-maps?"

-In MASR, specs describe mathematical _sets_ of valid or conforming values, and MASR type checking is often just checking whether an instance inhabits a certain set.
+In MASR, specs describe decidable _sets_ of valid or conforming values.
+MASR type checking is often just checking whether an instance inhabits a certain set.
+A "decidable set" is one for which the question of set membership is decidable.
+See this Stack-Exchange question for theoretical fine

-Therefore, a type system like MASR's can act like a _decidable set theory_ with respect to instances.
-See this Stack-Exchange question for the fine points of set theory versus type theory:
+points:

   https://math.stackexchange.com/questions/489369

-Clojure specs are arbitrary predicate functions.
+Clojure specs are arbitrary boolean-valued functions.
 We can build any type-theory that needs only first-order predicate calculus.
 Clojure specs suffice for advanced types like dependency types and concurrency types.
-Such advanced types are work-in-progress for MASR.

 ----------------------------------------------------------------
-## 3.1.
-CHECKING INSTANCES
+## 4.1.
+Checking Instances

 An instance hash-map may inhabit multiple sets.